eigr/eigr.github.io/eigr_io/blog/2022-09-08-spawn-the-actor-mesh.md

 bit in discussions and presenting our project a two occasions over the last year.
 I'm looking forward to see Spawn growing into something really cool, special and useful.
 There is still a lot of work ahead of us and we're very exited to see how we can collaborate and grow as a project.

+## The Future of Eigr is based on Spawn

 We are 100% focused on making Spawn a robust, scalable, dynamic and expandable platform, taking us far beyond what we imagined we were capable of in the initial Cloudstate project and with our previous implementation of Massa.